cognoscola/aquarium/README.md

 Take a look at the scene here: https://www.instagram.com/p/_7-SQGNgRh/

-Install
+How to install
-1. copy the entire project to any directory
+- copy the entire project to any directory\n
-2. Go to install directory in a terminal
+- Go to install directory in a terminal
-3. type without quotes: "cmake ." to generate a makefile
+- type without quotes: "cmake ." to generate a makefile
-4. type without quotes: "make" to generate an executable
+- type without quotes: "make" to generate an executable
-5. run executable.
+- run executable.

 Controls
-a,s,d,w  - move camera
+- a,s,d,w  - move camera
-mouse    - orient camera
+- mouse    - orient camera
-b        - take a snapshop (will freeze for a few seconds) spacebar - shatter the screen p        - record 10 seconds worth of frames
+- b        - take a snapshop (will freeze for a few seconds)
+- spacebar - shatter the screen
+- p        - record 10 seconds worth of frames

 These are the steps I did to make the scene, feel free to replicate yourself.